benjamin-hodgson/benjamin-hodgson.github.io/posts/2021-05-18-some-notes-on-variables-and-binding.md

 I've been thinking a bit about how to build a library of tools to handle variables, capture-avoiding substitution, etc, on top of [Sawmill](https://github.com/benjamin-hodgson/Sawmill).
 Pretty much every compiler needs to deal with variables, and they're notoriously tricky to handle correctly.

-I'm a long way off having a final design, but I thought I'd publish my unfinished notes, hastily written in an afternoon.
+I'm a way off having a final design, but I thought I'd publish my unfinished notes, hastily written in an afternoon.
 You'll see a few Thinking Emojis throughout this article, indicating things I haven't figured out yet.
 Please do get in touch if any of this gives you ideas.

 A quick look at some prior art